Genmaicha: CBD tea Infused with Coconut & Green Tea

-Blackberry Leaf is most commonly recognized for their delicious summer berries, but the leaves are also great.
-The leaves are high in vitamin C and hydrolysable tannins and flavonoids.
+Blackberry Leaf is most commonly recognized for its delicious summer berries, but the leaves are also great.
+The leaves are high in vitamin C and hydrolyzable tannins and flavonoids.

 What does Coconut Genmaicha taste like?

-Light toasted rice flavor with accents of coconut, bright lemon and roses.
+Lightly toasted rice flavor with accents of coconut, bright lemon, and roses.

 Tasting Notes: Nutty, Bright, Warm

 When should I drink Coconut Genmaicha?

 Most commonly enjoyed before meals, Genmaicha can be enjoyed any time of day.
 It contains caffeine so it is a great replacement for coffee in the morning or as an afternoon pick-me-up.
 Remember, each bag can be used up to 2-3 times (and be sure to press and massage the bag with a spoon for maximum benefit!)